 It doesn't have much a flavor, it's more of a texture thing.
 It absorbs the flavor of the braising liquid.
 The texture is exactly what you would think it would be like - spongy! 🙂

-You can find pomelo in Asian grocery stores.
+I usually find my pomelos at my local Asian grocery store.
 They are more commonly available during big events such as Chinese New Year (Lunar New Year) and Mid Autumn Moon Festivals, although I occasionally will find them at my local grocery stores from time to time as well.

-To pick out the juicy pomelos over the dried ones, just pick it up! 🙂 They should feel heavy for it’s size.
+When picking out pomelos, pick them up to find out if they are juicy or dried.
+They should feel heavy for their size and be firm to the touch.
 The heavier it is, the juicier it is.
 If it feels very light, they most likely will be dried up inside.

 I have not figured out how to pick out the sweet ones.
 It's usually a hit or miss for me when it comes to picking out the sweet ones - sometimes I get sweet, sometimes I get tangy.
 If you have a way to pick out sweet pomelos, give me a shout!
 I would love to learn how! 🙂

-It’s slightly less juicy than a grapefruit but much easier to eat and makes great bite sized snacks on the go.
-You don’t eat the skins of a pomelo at all since it is thick and tough.
+Pomelos are slightly less juicy than a grapefruit but much easier to eat and make great bite-sized snacks on the go.
+You don't eat the skins of a pomelo at all since it is thick and tough.
 You only eat the pulp, which is very easy to peel out of the skin.

-If your pomelo has not been peeled, you can store them in room temperature or the fridge, just like an orange.
+If your pomelo has not been peeled, you can store them at room temperature or the fridge, just like an orange.
 Once a pomelo has been peeled, keep the segments together and only remove the wedges you want to eat.
 This will prevent it from drying out.
-Store it in the fridge in a well sealed container for up to a week.
+Store it in the fridge in a well-sealed container for up to a week.